 When I was young, I was afraid I would be stereotyped after having done that… especially when you win an award for that.
 I feel like when you win an award for having that heavy accent and playing that kind of role, sometimes you don’t bounce back from that.
 Mira Sorvino and Marisa Tomei won Oscars when they talk a certain way in a movie, but it takes a while to bounce back from that.
 It takes a while especially if you’re on television, because people are so used to having you in their homes being a certain way; so, when they see you in any other light, they don’t want to see that, they just want to see Adriana.

 Drea de Matteo – I have not seen it yet, believe it or not; I barely watch anything that I’m ever in.
-With all this kind of post pandemic mania, with all the mandates and I was just looking for jobs that were a little more easy-going and it wasn’t going to be this COVID psychosis place.
+With all this kind of post-pandemic mania, with all the mandates I was just looking for jobs that were a little more easy-going and it wasn’t going to be this COVID psychosis place.
 Collide is one of the jobs that landed in my lap and I was super grateful.
 We were able to shoot here in L.A. all at one location.
-A matter of fact, everything I’ve been working on since COVID has taken place in one location.
+As a matter of fact, everything I’ve been working on since COVID-19 has taken place in one location.

-The script for Collide was so amazing written.
+The script for Collide was so amazingly written.
 The writer/director, Mukunda Michael Dewil, took a concept that takes place in one restaurant.
-The way he and wife co-wrote this script is so amazing.
-It’s such a high concept film for an indie film in one location.
+The way he and his wife co-wrote this script is so amazing.
+It’s such a high-concept film for an indie film in one location.
 Also, seeing Jim Gaffigan, who is a comedian, play such a serious, sad part I think was really interesting; no one has really seen him do stuff like that.

 Cryptic Rock – Yes, it is a very interesting film.
 After watching this film, you can see how rooted it is in the current climate.
 Perhaps the creators had a different intent, but it feels like it is a metaphor for how we treat one another.
 We all have crosses to bear, we’ve all done things wrong, and we are all going to do things wrong.
 The dialogue throughout the film makes you feel like – maybe we should be a little empathy toward one another.
 There is a scene where Jim Gaffigan’s character is in a car and talking with a radio show host on the phone about humility and how we as people are lacking it.
 That really rings loudly.
 What are your thoughts?